UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Jean_Bartik.md

 After her work on the ENIAC, Bartik continued to work on computing.
-Joining John Presper Eckert and John W. Mauchly, she worked on the [UNIVAC](/UNIVAC "UNIVAC") computer.
+Joining John Presper Eckert and John W. Mauchly, she worked on the UNIVAC(UNIVAC "UNIVAC") computer.
 Shortly after the UNIVAC, Bartik left the computing industry to begin a family and resumed professional work in the computing field in several years later.
 After her layoff, Bartik decided to go into real estate, where she remained for the